NCPITest/Resources/NCPI-Successes.md

+Notes for Emma:
+* Re-tool formatting to reflect categories in interop solutions report
+* go over projcts again to look for more milestones and other things to include
+* list of optional inclusions to run by Janey

 Since its inception in 2019, NCPI stakeholders have made significant strides to increase interoperability across the five NCPI partner sytems.
 A curated list of accompliments are detailed below.

 <h3> NCPI FHIR Implementation Guide, 2026</h3>